-12.0 Equality and Diversity
+12 Equality and Diversity

 - 12.1 Have you completed an Equality Impact Analysis?
 Yes Equality Impact screening assessments have been undertaken for fees and charges, council tax increases and the HRA.
-They are attached at Appendix G. - 12.2 The recommendations of this report are for the Shadow Authority Cabinet to recommend this proposed budget to the Shadow Authority Council for Westmorland & Furness Council.
+They are attached at Appendix G. - 12.2 The recommendations of this report are for the Shadow Authority Council to agree this proposed budget for Westmorland & Furness Council.
 There are no associated equality and diversity implications arising from this recommendation.